An Alternate Critical Community

 Info Sessions

-Join Patricia and Lab artists for an informal Crit Lab Info Session.
+Join Patricia and Lab artists for informal Crit Lab Info Sessions.
 Learn about our structure and pedagogy, and how the Crit Lab can support your studio and professional practice.
 These mini sessions last 20-30 minutes.

 What makes The Crit Lab so special?